Mainz Rose Monday parade: Precursor parade

 As early as 1837, Mainz craftsman Nikolaus Krieger organised the first so-called Krähwinkler Landsturm, the first carnival parade in Mainz.
 The literary inspiration for these events, which became fashionable in the first third of the 19th century (e.g., in Basel in 1822 and Speyer in 1831), was the play Die deutschen Kleinstädter (The Little Town People) by dramatist August von Kotzebue.
 Krähwinkel, a small town described in the play, was at that time the epitome of stupidity and narrow-mindedness.
 The Krähwinkler Landsturm parodied these characteristics, as well as the narrow-mindedness of the Biedermeier period and the military with its uniforms and drills.
 Today, it is generally regarded as the birth of organised carnival in Mainz and the direct precursor to the Rose Monday Parade, which took place the following year.

 The Krähwinkler Landsturm displayed typical characteristics of Mainz street carnival, including a 15-strong, uniformed militia led by a "Fähnrich Rummelbuff" (standard bearer) and the central figure of "Held Carneval" (later known as "Prinz Carneval").
 The parade was a huge success with the people of Mainz.
 Several hundred participants, two floats, and the carnival guard in their uniforms caused quite a stir.
 Contemporary chronicles noted, "Thanks to the organisers of this wonderful parade.
 Never has there been so much laughter as there was at this magnificent composition of whimsy and its successful execution."
-This laid the foundation for the first Rose Monday Parade in 1838.